-- Ducks Same as regular duck season.
-(Bonus blue-winged teal not allowed during youth season). - Canada Goose The daily limit is 8 in Unit 1.
-The limit is 4 in Units 2 and 3.
+TIER 1 (TRADITIONAL): Same as regular duck season.
+(Bonus blue-winged teal not allowed during youth season).

+TIER 2 (THREE-DUCK): 3 ducks of any species or sex (includes mergansers) Canada Goose - The daily limit is 15 in Unit 1.
+The daily limit is 4 in Units 2 and 3.

 POSSESSION LIMIT: Twice the daily limit, taken according to daily limit.
 NON-TOXIC SHOT: Approved non-toxic shot is required to hunt waterfowl.

 See the "Non-Toxic Shot Regulations" section for more information.